Terahertz-driven parametric excitation of Raman-active phonons in LaAlO$_{3}$

-The measurements are performed at 8K, the temperature at which the material is centrosymmetric with a rhombohedral unit cell.
-Figure 2 shows the signal arising from the polarization rotation of the probe beam transmitted by the sample after its excitation.
-To facilitate the comparison between near-infrared and THz excitations, the sample response was normalized on the incident pump fluence.
-A long-lasting vibration is visible in Fig. \ref{fig2}(a), which illustrate the pump-probe, time domain data for both pump wavelengths.
-Fig. \ref{fig2}(b) plots the Fast Fourier Transform (FFT) of the same time-domain signal.
-The FFT data is dominated by a narrow peak, whose central frequency, 1.08 THz is comparable to one of the lower frequency Raman active modes of LaAlO$_{3}$, i.e. the anti-distortive phonon mode with E$_g$ symmetry \cite{abrashev1999comparative}.
-As illustrated in Fig. \ref{fig1}(b), the atomic displacements of the mode are associated with the oxygen octahedra rotation about the pseudocubic axes [111].
+The measurements are performed at 8 K, the temperature at which the material is centrosymmetric with a rhombohedral unit cell.
+Fig.~\ref{fig2} shows the signal arising from the polarization rotation of the probe beam transmitted through the sample after its excitation.
+Pump and probe polarizations are orthogonal to each other.
+To facilitate the comparison between near-infrared and THz excitations, the sample response is normalized to the incident pump fluence.
+A long-lasting oscillation is visible in Fig.~\ref{fig2}(a), which illustrates the pump-probe, time domain data for both pump wavelengths.
+Fig.~\ref{fig2}(b) plots the Fast Fourier Transform (FFT) of the same time-domain signal.
+The FFT data are dominated by a narrow peak, whose central frequency of 1.08 THz, is comparable to one of the lower-frequency Raman-active modes of LaAlO$_{3}$, i.e. the antiferrodistortive phonon mode with E$_g$ symmetry \cite{Scott1969Raman}.
+As illustrated in Fig.~\ref{fig1}(b), the atomic displacements of the mode are associated with the out-of-phase oxygen octahedra rotation about the pseudocubic axes [111].